OpenM-Project/reMCenters/README.md

 ## Works used
 - [FluentWPF](https://github.com/sourcechord/FluentWPF) by [sourcechord](https://github.com/sourcechord/) - MIT License - Used for design.
 - [MaterialDesignInXamlToolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit/) by [MaterialDesignInXAML](https://github.com/MaterialDesignInXAML) - MIT License - Used for design.
+- [Material Symbol Icons](https://github.com/google/material-design-icons) by [Google](https://github.com/google) - Apache-2.0 license - Used for most icons in this repo.
 - [Zydis](https://github.com/zyantific/zydis) by [zyantific](https://github.com/zyantific/) - MIT License - Used for compiling patched DLL(s).
 - [M Centers 8.0](https://github.com/tinedpakgamer/M-Centers-8.0/) by [tinedpakgamer](https://github.com/tinedpakgamer) - Custom License - This repo is the base for this repo.